asgiraldoc/Maximum-Likelihood-assignment---Evolutionary-Genetics-and-Phylogenetics/README.md

   <li><strong>Application to Specialized Data</strong>: In our exercise, some proteins aligned well with models like <code>FLU</code>,  <code>HIVb</code> or <code>YEAST</code>.
 Such models offer refined substitution matrices that account for specific selective pressures in these organisms, making them highly suitable for proteins from closely related taxa or functionally similar proteins.</li>
 </ul>

+<h3>Choosing the Optimal Model</h3>
+<p>IQ-TREE's ModelFinder enables automatic model selection by testing various models and calculating which one best fits the data using criteria like AIC or BIC.
+This tutorial includes examples of running ModelFinder for protein sequences only.</p>

 <h2>3.
 Exercise Overview</h2>